4GeeksAcademy/react-tutorial-exercises/exercises/03.3-component-properties/README.md

 };
 ```

-## :pencil: Instructions:
+## 📝 Instructions:

 1. Please add/use the `imageUrl`, `description`, `buttonUrl` and `buttonLabel` properties inside the `BootstrapCard` function and also on the `<BootstrapCard />` tag (With Bob Dylan's information that has by default).
 Do it the same way `title` was already included in both.

-### :bulb: Hint:
+## 💡 Hint:

-+ You have to edit 3 parts of the file (check the comments for help).
+* You have to edit 3 parts of the file (check the comments for help).

-+ The first step will be to replace the hardcoded stuff with properties inside the component.
+* The first step will be to replace the hardcoded stuff with properties inside the component.

-- The second step will be to define those properties in the prop-types object on line 23, [here is a video on how to do it](https://www.youtube.com/watch?v=oty7VGcXK44).
+* The second step will be to define those properties in the prop-types object on line 23, [here is a video on how to do it](https://www.youtube.com/watch?v=oty7VGcXK44).

-- The third step will be to use ReactDOM to add the `<BootstrapCard>` tag declaration including the 5 properties and their respective values.
+* The third step will be to use ReactDOM to add the `<BootstrapCard>` tag declaration including the 5 properties and their respective values.

-- You don't have to render the component two times, just once.
+* You don't have to render the component two times, just once.